 You should also keep in mind that you would eventually have to sell them a product or at the very least recommend one.

-It is important to know that when you have a product you believe in you should be passionate about selling it to your audience.
+It is important to know that you should be passionate about selling a product to your audience when you have a product you believe in.

 Your focus should be to change your audience’s world through your passion.
 You must be fully confident that your product will serve your audience.

-Clay explains that you should aim to have a list of 2,000 subscribers because he sees that in average people earn about $2 a month per subscriber.
+Clay explains that you should aim to have a list of 2,000 subscribers because he sees that on average people earn about $2 a month per subscriber.

 My own experience has shown this number is a bit high.
 The average saying is that you should aim to make $1 per subscriber.

 I can say from experience that when I built a list of 50,000 subscribers, I earned that much.